Pic: By permission of Jaine Rose - see more at: http://www.jainerose.co.uk/

 On Saturday 5th February Transition Stroud is planning to celebrate the rich diversity of the potato and encourage more folk to grow their own by selling many varieties of seed potatoes in Stroud.

-the role of food commodity derivatives continue to destabilise prices and demand increases from countries like China and India.
+But we are also hoping to highlight the issue of food security.
+This is an issue we will all be hearing more about as oil prices climb, harvests suffer from the changing climate, biofuel cultivation replaces food crops, the role of food commodity derivatives continue to destabilise prices and demand increases from countries like China and India.
 Rising food prices have already led to rioting in some countries while others have stopped exporting staples because their own populations were going hungry.

 About 40% of the food we eat is imported.
 That includes 95% of our fruit and most of the wheat in our bread.
 In the 2000 fuel strike, the Sainsbury’s chief executive wrote to the prime minister to warn that food supplies would run out “in days rather than weeks”.
 We saw supermarkets ration bread, sugar and milk.
 The situation is now worse: world food reserves are at historically low levels.
 It seems clear that not only is our dependence on imports damaging for national food security and harmful to the environment, it is simply unsustainable.